 Many other questions remain to be answered.
-May, for instance, the superseded by the town-name series?
+May, for instance, the "mute" labels have been early, intended to be superseded by the town-name series?
 Are Alataba Farey and El Manshia forerunners of a new series with new shape and configuration?
 Does the fact that so many RR-lines end in "XEG", later amended by hand to "0EG", indicate an error in printing?
 Or in understanding?
 Why were 20 of the 52 "XEG" lines NOT amended by hand?
 Where were the labels attached (in one example one of the stamps overlies the label)?